Table of Contents

 Milk is also rich in electrolytes like potassium and calcium, which can aid in rehydration, an essential factor in managing hangover symptoms.

-IS MILK GOOD FOR A HANGOVER?
+IS MILK GOOD FOR HANGOVERS?

 CAN MILK CURE A HANGOVER?